 Applications for pre-Year 11 enrolments open at the start of Term 4 of the year preceding the enrolment year and close at the end of February of the enrolment year.

-Students and their parents/guardians or carers must be made aware of that a formal enrolment is not guaranteed until approval from TASC is provided.
+Students and their parents/guardians must be informed that a formal enrolment is not guaranteed until approval from TASC.

 Resources available